An0sTo/TCP-Based-Multi-User-Chat-Project/README.md

 * Before running the application, you must install the required UI library.
 Open your Terminal or Command Prompt and run: pip install customtkinter
 Launch the Server.

+* Launch the Server:

-* The server must be running before any users can connect.
+The server must be running before any users can connect.

 Run the file: “Server.py”
 Once active, you should see the following confirmation message in your terminal: Server is running on 127.0.0.1:55555.